 Dean and Kris have big huge hearts.
 They are friendly, welcoming people and their presence attracts the same.
 For several reasons, I was very nervous about joining the group.
 I knew most of the writers would be active fiction authors with multiple titles to their names.
 Up until now, I have been a nonfiction writer who for many years believed I didn’t write well even after my first book won an award.
 I imagined that the conference might only venture into the arena of success and I’ve had several re-works in my life which are difficult for me not to frame as failures.
 Plus, this was all about business and maybe I just didn’t have the chops especially since I can quickly paint myself as the least qualified person in the room.

 To prepare, I borrowed on some of my online dating experience and worked on reducing my anxiety by focusing on my wardrobe.
 Dress for myself has been my mantra when going to a meet-and-greet.
 This is a choice that I’ve decided works well in multiple situations.
-If I’m getting out of my home office, the dress for myself is a is a red dress.
+If I’m getting out of my home office, the dress for myself is a red dress.
 Recently having acquired a couple of new ones, I felt prepared.
 I felt ready to show up.
 Funny how red dresses help me open my heart!

 The first day was inspiring, packed, and reassuring.
 No one cared that I wasn’t a “real” fiction writer in the moment.
 Everyone seemed both anxious and excited.
 I wasn’t alone, I was with my tribe.
 Dean and Kris held the conference like a family reunion and we were all welcomed.